nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Step 5**: The `AddLinkCommand::execute` method is then called by the `LogicManager`.
 This method will first obtain the `Module` object with the module code indicated by the user.
-A copy of the `Module`'s fields are then created and the `Link` object is added to the copied `TreeMap` of links.
+A copy of the `Module`'s fields is then created and the `Link` object is added to the copied `TreeMap` of links.

 **Step 6**: A new `Module` is created with the modified and copied fields, which replaces the original `Module` object in Plannit using the `Model::setModule` method.